 When you think fast food hamburgers in America, you mind probably immediately moves towards McDonald’s, the world’s largest fast food chain.
 In 1955 Ray Krok, who later purchased and expanded McDonald’s, leading the brand to the status it has today, opened a franchise in Des Plaines, Illinois.
-Today, the spot of that first McDonald’s is home to a museum prepped up to look just as it would have back then: the McDonald’s #1 Store Museum.
+For many years, the spot of that first McDonald’s was home to a museum prepped up to look just as it would have back then: the McDonald’s No. 1 Store Museum.

-While the museum is a tribute to the past, it does not in fact house a restaurant.
-Luckily, if you’re hungry, there is a functioning modern McDonald’s right across the street (or, a restaurant down the street that delivers your meal by train!).
+While the museum was a tribute to the past, it dis not in fact house a restaurant.
+Luckily, if you’re hungry, there is a functioning modern McDonald’s right across the street from this original McDonald’s location (or, a restaurant down the street that delivers your meal by train!).

 While it was open, the museum was only open odd hours between Memorial Day and Labor Day.Here are some photos of the outside of the former Illinois roadside attraction, it was a glorious testament to McDonald’s of yore and is sadly missed.